kidGodzilla/meta-bootstrap/README.md

 Feel free to submit a pull request at any time.
 As a courtesy, please <a href="https://github.com/kidGodzilla/meta-bootstrap/issues">Open an issue</a> to discuss the changes you would like to make before proceeding.

+### Running a local server (for development only)

+1. `npm install && bower install`

+Once these tasks are completed successfully, you can type `grunt` to run the server on `localhost:3000` with auto-reload.

+**This gruntfile isn't finished.
+Other tasks have not yet been implemented, including less, clean, concat, etc. However, this is still useful since MetaBootstrap relies on HTML Includes, which present CORS issues without a webserver.**

 ### Development Methodology

 *Process should be implemented by those who use it, at the moment in which it becomes necessary.
 Not before.*